Humpback Whales by Paul Macklam.

 Dwarf Gecko, the world's smallest lizard, occurs in Jaragua National Park.

 Humpback Whales are usually present from December to mid-April with the peak time to swim with them being January to March.
+Female whales usually give birth in February so March is a good time to see mothers with calves.
 The best time for birds is usually mid-February to mid-April at the beginning of the breeding season.

 Collins Field Guide: Birds of the West Indies by N Arlott.
 Harper Collins, 2010.